 Looking Forward: Modern Strategies for Prosecution & Defense: On July 8th and 9th of 2020, NACDL and the Association of Prosecuting Attorneys (APA) co-sponsored a three-part webinar series on modern strategies for prosecution and defense.
 Defenders, prosecutors, and community stakeholders discussed the rising trend in “progressive prosecutors” - the changes to be implemented in prosecution, challenges and opportunities for defenders, and how community stakeholders can hold their elected officials accountable.

 Champion of State Criminal Justice Reform Award: The NACDL Champion of State Criminal Justice Reform Award recognizes an individual or group whose exceptional efforts have led to positive changes to reform a state criminal justice system.
-The award is presented at the annual State Criminal Justice Network Conference.
-The 2021 SCJN Conference will be held as a live virtual event on August 18-20, 2021.
-Nominations for the 2021 Champion of State Criminal Justice Reform Award must be submitted electronically by Friday, June 4, 2021 and sent to Nora Zimmerman at firstname.lastname@example.org (subject line: Champion of State Criminal Justice Reform Award).
+The award is presented each year at NACDL's Annual State Criminal Justice Network Conference.
+On August 19th, 2021, the 2021 Champion of State Criminal Justice Reform Award was presented to Illinois State Senator Robert J. Peters, Illinois State Senator Elgie R. Sims, Jr., and Illinois State Representative Justice Slaughter for ushering in the passage of the SAFE-T Act.

 SCJN National Advocacy Calls on Developing Legislation: These teleconferences feature an expert on an issue area and are designed to educate criminal defense lawyers and advocates across the country on a variety of criminal justice issues.